TritonDataCenter/rfd/rfd/0159/README.md

 upon that investigation, we raised the limit to 95%.
-However, after doing that, we hit [OS-7151](https://jira.joyent.us/browse/OS-7151) where we see metaslabs being loaded and unloaded at high frequency.
-This in turn leads to long spa sync and zil commit times, which in turn leads to bad latency hiccups for object writes.
-In addition, we observed other zil commit latency issues ([OS-7314](https://jira.joyent.us/browse/OS-7314)), but those have since been fixed in the upstream ZFS code (although not yet deployed in Manta production).
+However, after doing that, we hit [OS-7151](https://jira.joyent.us/browse/OS-7151) where we saw metaslabs being loaded and unloaded at high frequency.
+This in turn led to long spa sync and zil commit times, which in turn led to bad latency hiccups for object writes.
+In addition, we observed other zil commit latency issues ([OS-7314](https://jira.joyent.us/browse/OS-7314)), but those have since been fixed in the upstream ZFS code.

-As a short-term fix for this problem, we're currently setting 'metaslab_debug_unload' to prevent metaslabs from unloading.
-This is a temporary workaround until we have a production fix for OS-7151 deployed.
+As a short-term fix for this problem, had set the ZFS tunable 'metaslab_debug_unload' to prevent metaslabs from unloading.
+This was a temporary workaround until we had a production fix for OS-7151 deployed.

-After attempting, and failing, to reproduce OS-7151 in the lab, we have determined that this issues is sensitive the fragmentation profile on the machine.
+While attempting to reproduce OS-7151 in the lab, we determined that the issue is sensitive the fragmentation profile on the machine.
 That is, the 'zpool list' command will show the overall fragementation of the metaslabs, but this by itself is not useful.
 Some metaslabs can be very highly fragmented while others are not.
 OS-7151 seems to occur when **all** of the metaslabs are fragmented in a similar way.
 So far we haven't been able to recreate this scenario, but some of the production machines are in this state.
 In the lab, we have have been able to run the system up to 99% full with no observed latency issues in either spa sync or zil commit times.

 Thus, the investigation from MANTA-3571 is not helpful as a guideline for setting the maximum capacity across production.
-For now, using 95% is working well with the 'metaslab_debug_unload' workaround (which is only necessary for those nodes with problematic fragmentation).
-We're also testing a proposed fix for OS-7151 on one of the nodes with the problematic fragmentation and it is working well so far.
+For now, using 96% is working well with the fix for OS-7151.

-There is one additional factor to be aware of with the Muskie limit.
-The way Muskie works, it rounds up its usage calculation.
-That is, with a setting of 95%, Muskie will actually only use slightly over 94% of the available storage in the zone.

-Thus, if our intended target utilization of the total space on the storage zone is 95%, then we must actually set the Muskie limit to 96%.
-Note that even with this setting, we won't go over 95% of the total space on the server since the quota has already been subtracted from the total available space to the zone.
+There are a couple nuances with how storage capacity is calculated by Minnow and how Muskie chooses storage nodes that receive writes.
+Minnow rounds up the usage numbers it receives from `statvfs`.
+For example, if Minnow calculates 94.1% of storage capacity in use, it will be reported as 95%.
+However, Muskie accomodates allocates to storage nodes where capacity is less than _or equal_ to MUSKIE_MAX_UTILIZATION_PCT.
+So although Minnow is reporting 95% capacity used (after rounding up from 94.1%), Muskie will still allocate to it since 95% is less than or equal to MUSKIE_MAX_UTILIZATION_PCT (95%).
+Only when Minnow reports 96% usage will Muskie stop allocating to the storage node.

 ### Setting the Muskie Limit